-A drought surcharge of $1 per 1000 gallons (over 300 gallons per day) for residential customers will be in effect during the Stage 2 period (July until such a time that the Board declares that Stage 2 conditions no longer exist).
-Residential customers using less than 300 gallons per day have already met the conservation target and would not be subject to the drought surcharge.
-The drought surcharge for non-residential customers $1 per 1000 gallons.
+A drought surcharge will be in effect during the Stage 2 period (July until such a time that the Board declares that Stage 2 conditions no longer exist).
+For details on the drought surcharge please visit Regulation 54 – Water Rates.

 Novato Service Area (Ordinance No. 41)

 Full Ordinance: Emergency Water Conservation Ordinance No. 41 Amended June 7, 2022 (PDF file)

 Summary of Drought Prohibitions for Novato Service Area:

 - Gutter flooding (unreasonable irrigation overspray or irrigation run-off onto pavement, down a gutter, ditch or other drain.

 - Failure to repair a controllable leak of water within a reasonable time.